Restroom rights again

 Sex and gender are not the same thing.
 Sex is predetermined and innate, for almost all of us, excepting those few with specific intersex conditions.
 But we are not talking about them here.
 The rest of us are either born male or female.

 Similarly, there are only two genders, feminine and masculine.
 One is either a woman or a man, or in some cases, sometimes a woman and sometimes a man.
-Gender, unlike sex, is not innate.
-It is a set of learned behaviours.
-It follows therefore that it is entirely possible for a person born male to learn to be a woman, and for a person born female to learn to be a man.
+Gender, like sex, is innate.
+However, there are conditions under which a person’s gender might not match their sex.
 These individuals are transsexual.

 Most of the research that exists — and I am talking about proper research, not academic philosophical twaddle — has been done on male to female transsexualism rather than female to male.
 The principal researcher whose work informs the current scientific consensus on this is Dr Ray Blanchard, an unsung hero of sexology.